 - Is more convenient and may be more familiar than seeking care in the hospital Emergency Department

-- Do not change clothes, or if you do, bring your old clothes to the exam for collection.
-You can bring new clothes to wear after the exam, or we can give you a new sweat suit to wear.
+- Refrain from changing clothes, or if you do, bring your old clothes to the exam for collection.
+You can bring new clothes to wear after the exam.

 An advocate can provide support and information to help you make the best decisions for yourself, however you do not need to speak with an advocate if you decide you don’t want their services.

-- If you are a U-M student, faculty or staff, your advocate would be from Sexual Assault Prevention and Awareness Center.
+- If you are a U-M student, faculty or staff, your advocate would be from Sexual Assault Prevention and Awareness Center (SAPAC).

 - For anyone else, your advocate would be from SafeHouse Center.

-We encourage you to report to law enforcement and to participate in U-M’s internal review process (where it applies) but you don’t have to -- it’s your choice.
+It is an option to report to law enforcement and to participate in U-M’s internal review process (where it applies), but you don’t have to -- it’s your choice.
 You can have an exam and treatment without reporting.